dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 - **applyRounding**:
   Apply rounding when comparing the output as floats.
 - **roundTo**:
-  The number of decimals after the point, that you want to keep after rounding.
+  The number of decimals after the point that you want to keep after rounding.
   This is mandatory when you want to apply rounding.

 You can pass the configuration options at the global level, for each tab, context and/or specific for each output.